sajal243/Round-templates/storyboard/README.md

 ### 4.User objective goals
-1. To study half wave rectifier with or without filters
+1. To study working of half wave rectifier with or without filters
 2. To calculate Ripple factor
 3. To calculate Efficiency